Zhaoyu-Qu/engineering-learning/technical-skills/C# 13 and .NET 9 Notes.md

 # .NET Project Structure
 ## Solution
 A solution (.sln file) is a container that organises one or more projects together in Visual Studio or similar IDEs.
+It is not part of .NET itself.
+If you build a .NET app from the command line using the .NET CLI, you don't need a `.sln` file at all.

 The solution keeps track of projects, build configurations, dependencies, settings and everything related to your application (or group of applications).

 A solution is always the top-level container.
 If your app is simple, the solution may only have one project.
 In more complex apps, the solution manages multiple projects (web app, class libraries, test projects, etc.).

 ## Project
+A project (.csproj) is a buildable unit.
 Each project procudes something:
 - An executable (.exe), e.g., a web app or desktop app
 - a library (.dll), e.g., business logic, data access
 - a test project, e.g., unit tests

+Unlike a solution which is specific to Visual Studio and similar IDES, the concept of a project is part of .NET itself.
+It tells the .NET build system which source files to compile, which NuGet packages to reference, and what the output should be (DLL, EXE, etc.).
+Even when using the .NET CLI, you are always working with a `.csproj`.

+## Namespace
+A `namespace` is part of the C# language.
+It's a way to organise and group classes, interfaces, enums, etc. `namespaces` are about logical grouping inside code, thus they don't have to follow project/solution structure.
+Although, most teams keep them aligned for clarity.

+## Subdirectories
+By default, the `.csproj` file uses wildcards to include all `.cs` files under its folder, no matter the depth.
+The compiler doesn't care if you put everything in the root folder or split into hundreds of subfolders.
+However, it does care about namespaces.
+The compiler uses namespaces to avoid naming conflicts and help you control visibility with `using` statements.

 ### Content of a Project Directory
 - The `obj` directory contains one compiled object file for each source code file.
 These objects haven't been linked together into a final executable yet.